arcticlimer/blog/notes/NixOS/hybrid_graphics_nvidia_prime.md

 };
 ```

-The first line here enables the `proprietary NVIDIA driver` in our system, this
+The first line here enables the **proprietary NVIDIA drivers** in our system, this
 line is very important, otherwise it will not work.

 Below is the NVIDIA PRIME configuration, in which we must enable `offload` and